Last Updated on July 2, 2026 by Daniel Globe

 | Extended battery | 51 min |

 Adjust camera settings for bright skies, lock exposure before moving, and use the built-in stabilization to keep frames clean.
-It lacks advanced obstacle avoidance, so you should plan your path carefully.
+It lacks advanced obstacle avoidance beyond a downward sensor, so you should plan your path carefully.
 For entry-level aerial photography, this combination gives you sharp results and practical autonomy.

 Best FPV and DJI Alternatives